Skip to content ↓

 Measuring Impact

 Part of the review process will include looking at internal data and tracking the progress of children's Reading, Writing and Maths.
 All interventions are tracked and the impact is analysed.
-Where there is no 'hard data' to measure impact, One Page Profiles allow children to reflect on how the school meets their needs and the impact engagement/enrichment opportunities have had on them.
 This allows us to ensure that we are spending money in areas that have significant impact on the child.

 We review Pupil Premium strategy alongside the SDP with the support of the Senior Leadership Team, teachers and Governors.
 Our policy forms part of our policy cycle and will be next reviewed during the Autumn Term.